Social Influences on Behavior: Shaping Individual Actions in Group Settings

 • Religious and political institutions

-The interaction between these internal and external factors creates unique behavioral patterns within different cultural contexts.
+The interaction of internal and external factors generates unique behavioral patterns across distinct cultural settings.

-Understanding these dynamics is crucial for psychologists studying social behavior across diverse populations.
+Understanding these dynamics is essential for psychologists studying social behavior in varied populations.

 Influence on Development and Individual Differences